michaelpetersubc/TA-algorithm/README.md

   - *SemesterHours* that processes pairs of numbers that represent of hour allocations across two semesters,
   - *Market* that handles markets ((sub)lists of courses or students defined by some requirements),
 - **mconfig.py**: contains parameters of the algorithm,
-- **mCriterion.py**: contains class *Criterion*, which determines the conditions of finishing a stage and the process of moving to the next stage.
+- **mCriterion.py**: contains class *Criterion*, which determines the conditions of initiating, moving through, and finishing and moving to the next stage of the algorithm.
+It also contains a smaller class *Goal* that manages initiation and tools associated with different goals of the algorithm.

 The remaining scripts are peripheral to the main algorithm: